Can CBD Help with General Anxiety Disorder

 Interestingly, a study of GABA genes did not show a connection to anxiety:

 We're only at the beginning of the genetic discovery phase.

-Good news is that with CRSPR, there's a time in the not to distant future where we can sub faulty genes out.
+The good news is that with CRISPR, there's a time in the not too distant future where we can sub faulty genes out.